dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 ![PSD_Cone](https://i.ibb.co/NtH9HgJ/ezgif-com-video-to-gif-converted.gif)

-How to interpret this?
-Pick any point $(x,y,z)$ from this volume and use that to form a matrix and the matrix formed will be a positive semi-definite matrix.

-Note that, if we consider the inequality, it will be a 3D volume, not a surface.
-Also, notice that; this is not a polyhedron, which means you can not simply decompose this into a finite set of equality and inequality constraints.
-This has a bigger implication about the positivity of a matrix.
+Note that, we consider the equality, it will be a 3D volume, not a surface.